Ibrahim Al-Zubaidi

-Ibrahim Al-Zubaidi (Arabic: ابراهيم الزبيدي) is a Saudi Arabian professional footballer who plays as a left back for Al-Ahli.
+Ibrahim Al-Zubaidi (Arabic: ابراهيم الزبيدي) is a former Saudi Arabian professional footballer who played as a left back.

 Career

 Al-Zubaidi started his career at Al-Wehda and played in the club's youth team.
 He made his debut for the first team during the 2009–10 season.
 On 17 June 2012, he signed a pre-contract agreement with Al-Nassr.
 He officially joined Al-Nassr in January 2013.
 On 7 January 2016, Al-Zubaidi left Al-Nassr and joined Najran.
 Following Najran's relegation to the First Division at the end of the 2015–16 season, Al-Zubaidi left the club and signed a 3-year contract with Al-Taawoun.
 On 19 December 2018, Al-Zubaidi renewed his contract with Al-Taawoun until 2021.
 On 26 July 2021, Al-Zubaidi joined newly promoted Pro League side Al-Tai.
 On 18 July 2022, Al-Zubaidi joined Al-Ahli.
+On 30 January 2024, Al-Zubaidi joined Abha on a six-month loan.
+On 18 July 2024, Al-Zubaidi joined Al-Orobah on a free transfer.

+On 6 September 2025, Al-Zubaidi announced his retirement from football.